aptabase/buildwith.app/README.md

 ## Contributing

 I'm not an expert in all the frameworks, so I need your help to make this better.
 If you found a mistake or would like to add something, please submit a change.
-PR's are welcome 🙏
+PR's are welcome!

+## Thanks 🙏

+BuildWith.app is sponsored by [Aptabase](https://aptabase.com) — The open source, privacy-first and simple analytics for mobile and desktop apps.